DMconnect/.github/profile/README.md

 <h1 align="center">DMconnect</h1>

-DMconnect is a **decentralized** messenger for old systems with encryption capabilities.
+DMconnect is a **decentralized** messenger for legacy systems with encryption capabilities.

 It uses a **federated** architecture, similar to email, allowing multiple servers to seamlessly communicate with each other.